gwdg/matrix-doc/content/settings/_index.en.md

 * The device names also give you an overview when comparing keys between your devices.

-* The public names of your devices which can be assigned here (by clicking on them with the mouse) can also be viewed by your conversation partner:inside.
+* The public names of your devices which can be assigned here (by clicking on them with the mouse) can also be viewed by your conversation partner.
 This helps if they want to compare the cryptographic keys of your devices (e.g. laptop + cell phone) and can easily identify the device names.

 * The many cryptographic keys are stored on the respective device.
 If this is e.g. a tab in a browser, there is a risk that this tab will be closed unintentionally.
 Then all encrypted contents are no longer readable.
 To prevent this from happening, a key protection is offered on the matrix server, on which (protected by a passphrase) all cryptographic keys are stored encrypted.
 It is strongly recommended to use this key backup!